-- 1.2 This is a gas chromatographic (GC) method applicable to the determination of the compounds listed above in industrial and municipal discharges as provided under 40 CFR 136.1.
-Any modification of this method beyond those expressly permitted shall be considered a major modification subject to application and approval of alternative test procedures under 40 CFR 136.4 and 136.5. - 1.3 The method detection limit (MDL, defined in Section 15) for several parameters are listed in Table 1.
-The MDL for a specific wastewater may differ from those listed, depending upon the nature of interferences in the sample matrix. - 1.4 The sample extraction and concentration steps in this method are essentially the same as in Method 617.
-Thus, a single sample may be extracted to measure the parameters included in the scope of both of these methods.
-When cleanup is required, the concentration levels must be high enough to permit selecting aliquots, as necessary, in order to apply appropriate cleanup procedures.
-Under gas chromatography, the analyst is allowed the latitude to select chromatographic conditions appropriate for the simultaneous measurement of combinations of these parameters (see Section 12). - 1.5 This method is restricted to use by or under the supervision of analysts experienced in the use of gas chromatography and in the interpretation of gas chromatograms.
+- 1.1 This method covers the determination of diphenylamine, CAS.
+No. 122-39-4. - 1.2 This is a gas chromatographic (GC) method applicable to the determination of diphenylamine in municipal and industrial discharges. - 1.3 The method detection limit (MDL, defined in Section 15) for diphenylamine is listed in Table 1.
+The MDL for a specific wastewater may differ from those listed, depending upon the nature of interferences in the sample matrix. - 1.4 The sample extraction and concentration steps in this method are similar to those of other 600-series methods.
+Thus, a single sample may be extracted to measure the compounds included in the scope of the methods.
+When cleanup is required, the concentration levels must be high enough to permit selecting aliquots, as necessary, in order to apply appropriate cleanup procedures. - 1.5 This method is restricted to use by or under the supervision of analysts experienced in the use of gas chromatography and in the interpretation of gas chromatograms.
 Each analyst must demonstrate the ability to generate acceptable results with this method using the procedure described in Section 8.2. - 1.6 When this method is used to analyze unfamiliar samples for any or all of the compounds above, compound identifications should be supported by at least one additional qualitative technique.
 This method describes analytical conditions for a second gas chromatographic column that can be used to confirm measurements made with the primary column.
 Section 14 provides gas chromatograph/mass spectrometer (GC/MS) criteria appropriate for the qualitative confirmation of compound identifications.